-Cryptocurrencies won’t replace the fiat currency for some time, but they will increase their area of influence as they have during these ten years and will become more common.
-With that in mind, your business should have a strategy and some rules at play than to join the game at a later stage completely unprepared.
+Cryptocurrencies won’t replace fiat currency for some time, but they will increase their influence during these ten years and become more common.
+With that in mind, your business should have a strategy and some rules at play than join the game at a later stage completely unprepared.

 Join the team that doesn’t waste time

-There’s a lot of truth behind the saying ‘time is money’ – this is what makes you ensure that your employees manage it well, supplies acquired when necessary, and that generally no time is wasted.
-Also, taking banks, for example – how many times has it happened that you have to wait until some red tape was settled before you were able to resolve a matter?
+There’s a lot of truth behind the saying ‘time is money – this is what makes you ensure that your employees manage it well, supplies acquired when necessary, and that generally no time is wasted.
+Also, taking banks, for example – how many times has it happened that you have to wait until some red tape was settled before you could resolve a matter?

 The transaction fee will be the thing of the past.

-All finance of your business needs to go through a bank – the money you pay to suppliers, your employees’ salaries, your income.
-All of it goes through financial institutions that as intermediaries take their cut of everything.
-The only thing we have a say in the choice of a bank, so most of us just try to find an institution that will not rip us off.
+Your business’s finance needs to go through a bank – the money you pay to suppliers, your employees’ salaries, and your income.
+All of it goes through financial institutions that, as intermediaries, take their cut of everything.
+The only thing we have a say in the choice of a bank, so most of us try to find an institution that will not rip us off.

-But with cryptocurrency, there is no mediator to take a percentage since there is no financial institution controlling it.
+But with cryptocurrency, there is no mediator to take a percentage since no financial institution controls it.
 Imagine how much you will save if there weren’t any transaction fees!
 Naturally, you have to be mindful of your choice of wallet provider and do some research before creating an account, but the changes in your budget would soon be visible.

 Transactions are an impenetrable fortress.

-Many that don’t know much about it think that since there is no financial institution controlling bitcoin that the transactions are unsafe and a gamble.
+Many who don’t know much about it think that since there is no financial institution controlling bitcoin, they are unsafe and a gamble.
 Some are afraid they might get lost and never reach the person or business they were intended for.

 However, this can’t be further from the truth.
 Each transaction lies on the back of advanced mathematical codes, which keep them impenetrable.
 The only potential problem is, as always, human error – if you don’t check your facts, you can make a mistake, but math can’t.
 Banks can get broken into and hacked, but blockchain simply can’t.